AdobeDocs/experience-manager-65.pt-BR/help/sites-deploying/sites-repository-restructuring-in-aem-6-5.md

 ---
-title: Restruturação do repositório de sites no AEM 6.5
+title: Reestruturação do repositório de sites no AEM 6.5
 seo-title: Sites Repository Restructuring in AEM 6.5
 description: Saiba como fazer as alterações necessárias para migrar para a nova estrutura de repositório no AEM 6.5 para Sites.
 seo-description: Learn how to make the necessary changes in order to migrate to the new repository structure in AEM 6.5 for Sites.